|Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else|

 Go to the Advanced Tab, and click Startup and Recovery Settings.

-Uncheck Automatically Reboot (if checked), and make sure it is set to do a
+Uncheck Automatically Reboot (if checked), and make sure it is set to do a "small" memory dump, or "none" if you prefer.

 Go to Administrative Tools, then Services